Graphic Design | Art Direction

 🔸 Perfectly print-ready or pixel-perfect artwork

-🔸 Leading designers with heart and clarity
+🔸 Leading and supporting designers with clarity and craft

 🔸 Making complex print production feel doable

 When I’m not deep in dielines, I’m probably barefoot jogging on the beach, whipping up a steak & eggs breakfast, or adding another striped button-down to my collection.
-In my free time, I enjoy passion projects—one of them was even featured in Design Rush’s “Best Snack Packaging Designs” (shoutout to #3).
+I also enjoy passion projects—one of which was featured in DesignRush’s “Best Snack Packaging Designs”.
+Recently, I also spoke at the Print Design Summit 2026 about Retail-Ready Design.

 For me, design isn’t just about delivering great work — it’s about teaching, supporting, and growing with my team.